Surfboardv2ray/batch-fragment-scanner/README.md

 ✴️ Edit the Arrays of possible values for packets, length, and interval based on your need.
 Values are used randomly in combination.

+✴️ Edit `$TimeoutSec` to set the timeout for ping tests.

 ✴️ Edit `$Instances` to set the number of instances (random rounds of fragment value combinations) you want to run.

 ✅ For example